Close

 Can medical bills be claimed under 80D?

 Yes.
-Medical bills can be claimed under 80D, the policyholder can avoid paying taxes by deducting the cost of medical insurance for themselves, their spouses, and their dependent parents from their income.
-For the person to be eligible to submit the medical expense claim, they must be at least 60 years old.
+Medical bills can be claimed under 80D.
+The policyholder can avoid paying taxes by deducting the cost of medical insurance for themselves, their spouses, and their dependent parents from their income.
+To be eligible to submit the medical expense claim, the person must be at least 60 years old.

 12